dogweather/forkful/content/en/fish-shell/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?
-Working with YAML involves parsing and manipulating YAML (YAML Ain't Markup Language) files, a data serialization format used for configuration files, in Fish Shell.
-Programmers do this to automate and configure applications or services efficiently within the context of shell environments, facilitating tasks like configurations management and resources provisioning.

 ## How to:
 Fish Shell doesn’t have built-in support for parsing YAML, but you can utilize third-party tools like `yq` (a lightweight and portable command-line YAML processor) to handle YAML data.